devhliu/dcmCheck/docs/latest/faq/browser-support.md

 ## In Practice

-The DCMCloud Viewer is capable of _running_ on:
+The OHIF Viewer is capable of _running_ on:

 - IE 11
 - FireFox